-Transportation services are available to all consumers who meet medical necessity criteria for these levels of care.
-The withdrawal management residential service provider is responsible for determining the consumer's transportation needs during the course of the screening process.
+Transportation services are available to all individuals who meet medical necessity criteria for these levels of care.
+The withdrawal managementor residential service provider is responsible for determining the client's transportation needs during the course of the screening process.
 The following parameters apply to transportation services for these levels of care:

-- Least costly method of transportation must be used; starting travel begins at the consumer's home and/or point of pick up (i.e., bus station) and destination is complete when consumer reaches the designated treatment center. - Justification for using a form of transportation assistance other than least costly must be documented in the consumer chart.
-Examples of justification for using other forms of transportation include but are not limited to: the consumer does not reside on a public transportation route; the consumer has a specific physical or emotional disability which would make utilizing public transportation a hardship for that consumer; or the impairment caused by the consumer's substance use disorder poses safety concerns or high risk of relapse when using public transportation.
+- Least costly method of transportation must be used; starting travel begins at the client's home and/or point of pick up (i.e., bus station) and destination is complete when client reaches the designated treatment center. - Justification for using a form of transportation assistance other than least costly must be documented in the client chart.
+Examples of justification for using other forms of transportation include but are not limited to: the client does not reside on a public transportation route; the client has a specific physical or emotional disability which would make utilizing public transportation a hardship for that client; or the impairment caused by the client's substance use disorder poses safety concerns or high risk of relapse when using public transportation.

-Routine transportation provided to the consumer during the course of the residential treatment episode is considered intrinsic in the residential service delivery and is factored into the per diem reimbursement rate for residential treatment services (H0018/H0019).
+Routine transportation provided to the client during the course of the residential treatment episode is considered intrinsic in the residential service delivery and is factored into the per diem reimbursement rate for residential treatment services (H0018/H0019).
+For a full (?)